zenstruck/schedule-bundle/doc/index.md

             default_from: webmaster@example.com
             default_to: admin@example.com

-        timezone: America/New_York # all tasks will run on this timezone
+        timezone: America/New_York # all tasks will run in this timezone

         schedule_extensions:
             environiments: prod # only run when in production